In Yemen Conflict, Some See A New Age Of Drone Warfare

 "It's pretty scary because it's clear that these guys had no idea what had just happened," says Nick Waters, a researcher with the U.K.-based online investigative group Bellingcat who has been tracking the Yemen conflict.

 Drones are nothing new in the Middle East.
-U.S. intelligence agencies and the military have been using unmanned areal vehicles in the region for well over a decade.
+U.S. intelligence agencies and the military have been using unmanned aerial vehicles in the region for well over a decade.
 But smaller drones have begun proliferating, and they are increasingly finding a role on the battlefield.
 It's the clearest sign yet, Waters says, of a new era of drone warfare.

 The weapon launched in January was sent by Houthi rebels, who control a large part of Yemen and are partnered with Iran.
 Waters says the drone was a glorified model airplane with an explosive on the front and a propeller on the back.
 It flew a preprogrammed route using GPS.
 "Although it's like relatively simple, it can be very effective," he says.